Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Arc Templates.md

 ![](MotWIMG21.jpeg)

 # The Nemesis
-This works for any hunter(s) with a nemesis—possibly a monster that escaped, or the one [[the Wronged]] is hunting down, or something from  a destiny or dark past.
+This works for any hunter(s) with a nemesis—possibly a monster that escaped, or the one [[The Wronged]] is hunting down, or something from  a destiny or dark past.
 The nemesis might be after an individual hunter,  or the whole team.
 Note that my werewolf example arc, above, is a version of this  template (although with a few changes, to reflect the details of that
 particular game).
 Starting point: A monster gets away, or there is a Wronged in the team.

 *Threats*: